Coxxs/WSAGAScript/README.md

 # As a temporary measure I made a tutorial
 [![How to install Google Apps (Play Store) on WSA (Windows Subsystem Android)](http://img.youtube.com/vi/rIt00xDp0tM/0.jpg)](http://www.youtube.com/watch?v=rIt00xDp0tM "How to install Google Apps (Play Store) on WSA (Windows Subsystem Android)")

-## SIGN IN DOESN'T WORK CURRENTLY.
-(Unless you use the fix at the bottom)
 ### THIS IS FOR TESTING

 ### Download msixbundle (~1.2GB)